 For many years, she worked at the University of Hawaii with the Center on Disability Studies with a team of faculty and students in health, education, and social sciences who developed interdisciplinary education models to support individuals with disabilities and their families.

 The Graduate College of Education is, home to more than 100 faculty and staff members, including 50 tenure-track faculty with more than 1,000 students in elementary, secondary and special education -- as well as a bachelor's degree and two doctoral programs.

-Kenneth P. Monteiro was appointed Dean of the College of Ethnic Studies in 2006.
-He has been an SF State faculty member since 1987 and has held a variety of positions throughout his career at SF State.
+Interim Dean Amy Sueyoshi was appointed Dean of the College of Ethnic Studies in January 2018.
+She has been an SF State faculty member since 2002 and the Associate Dean of the college since 2012.

 The College of Ethnic Studies is, home to more than 100 faculty and staff members, including 42 tenure-track faculty and more than 1,000 students in departments ranging from Black Studies to Race and Resistance Studies.

 Alvin Alvarez was appointed Dean of the College of Health & Social Sciences in December 2015.
 He has been an SF State faculty member since 1997 and was previously the Interim Dean.

 Dean Alvarez has been a national leader in ensuring individuals from underrepresented backgrounds have a voice in the health and social science fields and leads the college's efforts to develop a diverse, talented and critically thinking.
 His academic work is focused on Asian-Americans, racial identity and the psychological impact of racism

 The College of Health and Social Sciences is, home to more than 300 faculty and staff members, including 121 tenure-track faculty and more than 4,000 students in departments ranging from nursing to recreation, parks and tourism.